Espadon-upf/moodle-qformat_ohie/README.md

 ### Requirements:

-You will find in this git a .xlsx file.
+You will find in this git the qformat_ohie_sample.xlsx file.
 You only have to fill in the columns and export it in CSV format separated by semi-colons( ; )
 Required columns :
 - Type: select from the drop down menu your question type.